Dining: Guanajuato a Top Choice For Mexican

 My companion said his Enchiladas Suizas needed the shredded lettuce to cool down the heat in his ground beef stuffed tortillas.
 That did not stop him from polishing off three tortillas topped with green sauce, shredded melted cheese that wandered on to the refried beans, and a drizzle of sour cream.
 Add rice, a sliced tomato and more sour cream in a cup and you have a meal for a hearty eater.

 For a drink, we ordered Horchata, the ideal non-alcoholic beverage to accompany lunch.
-This popular drink, made with cooked rice mixed with water, was turned into slurry in a blender, then strained, giving the final rice water a thin milky consistency.
+This popular drink, made with rice mixed with water, was turned into slurry in a blender, then strained, giving the final rice water a thin milky consistency.
 To this bland mix, they added sugar and served it over ice.
 It’s good as is, but the addition of cinnamon, which we requested, turned it into a dessert-like drink, one that could easily become addictive.

 Since we came on a Saturday, we missed the Lunch Specials served from 10:00-2:00 Monday-Friday.
 For a $6.75, you can order two enchiladas, two quesadillas, or two tacos accompanied by rice and beans.
 When I saw those prices on the menu, they sounded like a bargain too good to pass up, so I returned the following week.
 This time I tried Flautas stuffed with shredded beef along with the rice and beans.
 Yum.
 I’m convinced that no matter what you order from the specials, or anything else on the lengthy menu, you can expect something delicious.